Pauhack/pleasant-olive/faq.md

 questions:
 - question: How long does shipping take?
   answer: |-
-    Now that’s a frequent one all right, ain’t it?
-Your answer to this should *manage customer expectations*.
-Just like [a good checkout flow](http://bit.ly/2YCN3iG) should.
-Tell them the truth:
+    It depends:

-      - US shipping will take between 3 to 5 business days.
+    * US shipping will take between 3 to 5 business days.
-      - International shipping will take between 5 and 10 business days.
+    * International shipping will take between 5 and 10 business days.
-      - Mars shipping will be automatically redirected to Elon Musk’s Twitter account.
+    * Mars shipping will be automatically redirected to Elon Musk’s Twitter account.
 - question: How do refunds and returns work?
   answer: |-
     It happens.
 Even the most beautiful of plants will disappoint *someone*.
 Again, tell it like it is: